Sparse Bounded Degree Sum of Squares Optimization for Certifiably Globally Optimal Rotation Averaging: Experiments

 \section{Experiments}

 In this section, we provide results on experiments using synthetic data (see the supplementary material for more extensive results).
-We use multiple simulated problem instances with perfect ground truth to demonstrate that the theoretical guarantee of global optimality is borne out in practice, and to demonstrate the advantages of our approach.
+We use multiple simulated problem instances with perfect ground truth to demonstrate that our approach returns the global optimum in all cases, and to demonstrate the advantages of our approach.
 For each random problem instance, $N$ rotation matrices indexed from $1, \ldots, N$ are uniformly sampled and edges connecting connecting rotations $i$ and $i+1$ are added to the edge graph $\mathcal{E}$.
 Then, $n_l$ `loop closures' between non-consecutive rotations are introduced by randomly sampling pairs without replacement.
 The notion of a loop closure is used in robotics to indicate when a robot has returned to a location it previously observed.
 Thus, each randomly generated rotation averaging problem instance has $N-1 + n_l$ edges representing pairwise measurements.

 In all experiments, error is introduced to idealized ground truth rotation matrix measurements via an axis-angle perturbation where the axis is uniformly sampled over the unit sphere, and the magnitude of rotation is drawn from a uniform distribution over $[-\theta_{\text{max}}, \theta_{\text{max}}]$.
 This noise injection strategy was chosen because unlike the chordal loss of \ref{eq:cost_mle}, the quaternionic loss is not a MLE estimate.
 Additionally, the uniform distribution, unlike a Gaussian or von Mises distribution, provides a hard bound on the maximum single measurement error present in a problem instance.
 In all cases presented, semidefinite programs (SDPs) are solved by the SDPT3 Matlab software \cite{toh1999sdpt3}.
 This is a popular, generic SDP solver that is not specifically tailored to problems exhibiting any specific structure (see Section \ref{sec:runtime} for further discussion).